Appealing the magistrate's decision

 Appealing a judge's decision

-If you were only cited for civil violations, you or the police may appeal the judge's decision to the Appellate Division of the District Court or Boston Municipal Court, but only for alleged errors of law — for example, the meaning of a statute, or whether the evidence was minimally adequate.
-You may not appeal a question of fact — for example, whether or not you were speeding, based on conflicting evidence.
+If you were only cited for civil violations, you or the police may appeal the judge's decision to the Appellate Division of the District Court or Boston Municipal Court (BMC), but only for alleged errors of law — for example, the meaning of a statute, or whether the evidence was minimally adequate.
+You can't appeal a question of fact — for example, whether or not you were speeding, based on conflicting evidence.

-You must file any appeal to the Appellate Division within 10 days after the judge has found you responsible (Saturdays, Sundays, and holidays are included, but if the tenth day falls on a Saturday, Sunday, or holiday, you can file your appeal on the next business day.)
-The court doesn't have authority to extend the 10-day appeal period.
+You must file any appeal to the Appellate Division within 10 days after the judge has found you responsible (Saturdays, Sundays, and holidays are included, but if the 10th day falls on a Saturday, Sunday, or holiday, you can file your appeal on the next business day).
+The court can't extend the 10-day appeal period.
 Your appeal must be filed with the clerk-magistrate's office on the Claim of Appeal form, which you can get from any clerk-magistrate's office.
 You must include the non-refundable $180 Appellate Division filing fee with your appeal.
-If you can’t pay the fee, you may fill out an application to waive the filing fee.
+If you can’t pay the fee, you may fill out an application to waive it.
 If you're not eligible for the waiver, you'll be given time to pay the filing fee or to appeal that decision.

 In the Appellate Division, a panel of 2 judges will review the legal correctness of the judge's decision, but not the judge's factual determinations.

 If you were cited for any criminal violations, you can’t appeal the judge's decision to issue a criminal complaint.
 If you later file a motion to dismiss the criminal complaint and it's denied by a judge, you can raise that denial as part of any appeal to the Appeals Court if you're found guilty.